MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

   - enduser
 ---

-# Build an approval loop by using Power Automate and Dataverses
+# Build an approval loop by using Power Automate and Dataverse

 Dataverse can give you a way to build flows that have information stored in a database independent of a cloud flow.
 The best example of this is with approvals.
-If you store the status of the approval in an table, your flow can work on top of it.
+If you store the status of the approval in a table, your flow can work on top of it.

 In this example, you'll create an approval process that starts when a user adds a file to Dropbox.
 When the file is added, information about it appears in an app, where a reviewer can approve or reject the change.
 When the reviewer approves or rejects the change, notification mail is sent, and rejected files are deleted from Dropbox.